databricks-industry-solutions/digital-twin/README.md

 databricks bundle destroy
 ```

-## Features
+## Overview of notebooks

+The setup process is divided into several notebooks to illustrate how each part of
-TODO: Outline features of the solution
+the solution is set up.

 ### 0-Parameters
 This is where all the settings for the whole accelerator are configured - ensure